 - Computerized tomography (CT)

-- CT without contrast can provide complementary information to MRI, and more useful in evaluating bony structures, including ossified posterior longitudinal ligament.
+- CT without contrast can provide complementary information to MRI, and be more useful in evaluating bony structures, including an ossified posterior longitudinal ligament.3,4

-- CT myelography may be considered in patients that cannot have an MRI or have artifact from local hardware
+- CT myelography may be considered in patients who cannot have an MRI or have artifact from local hardware.9

 Supplemental assessment tools

-- Electrodiagnostic testing evaluates root involvement and excludes conditions such as ALS or neuropathies.
-It is associated with a high false negative rate.8
+- Electrodiagnostic testing (nerve conduction studies and electromyography) evaluates root involvement and excludes conditions such as ALS or neuropathies.3,4 Findings of radiculopathy often accompany development of CSM.10,12

 - Lumbar spinal imaging assesses concomitant lumbar spinal stenosis.